soerenschneider/2a-demos/README.md

 2. Apply ServiceTemplate to cluster:
     ```
-    make apply-aws-test1-0.0.2-ingress
+    make apply-aws-test2-0.0.1-ingress
     ```
-    Or if you just have completed Demo 1
-    ```
-    make apply-aws-test1-0.0.1-ingress
-    ```
-    This applies either the [0.0.1-ingress.yaml](managedClusters/aws/0.0.1-ingress.yaml) or [0.0.2-ingress.yaml](managedClusters/aws/0.0.2-ingress.yaml) yaml template.
+    This applies the [0.0.1-ingress.yaml](managedClusters/aws/0.0.1-ingress.yaml) yaml template.
 For simplicity the yamls are a full `ManagedCluster` Object and not just a diff from the original cluster.
 The command output will show you a diff that explains that the only thing that actually has changed is the `serviceTemplate` key

 3. Show that ingress-nginx is installed in the managed cluster:
     ```
-    KUBECONFIG="kubeconfigs/hmc-system-aws-test1.kubeconfig" kubectl get pods -n ingress-nginx
+    KUBECONFIG="kubeconfigs/hmc-system-aws-test2.kubeconfig" kubectl get pods -n ingress-nginx --watch
     ```

 ## Demo 4: Install ServiceTemplate into multiple Cluster

 This Demo shows the capability of 2A to install a ServiceTemplate into multiple Clusters without the need to reference it in every cluster as we did in `Demo 3`.

-Most probably we only have a single cluster at this point which defeats the idea to show something in multiple Clusters.
-For this purpose there is the possiblity to create a second test cluster through `make apply-aws-test2-0.0.1`.
-Be aware though that the cluster creation takes around 10-15mins, so if you continue right away with the MultiClusterService you might not be able to show both clusters right away.
+While this demo can be shown even if you only have a single cluster, its obviously better to be demoed with two clusters.
+If you followed along the demo process you should have two clusters.

+Be aware though that the cluster creation takes around 10-15mins, so depending on how fast you give the demo, the cluster creation might not be completed and the installation of services possible also delayed.
+You can totally follow this demo and the services will be installed after the clusters are ready.

+1. Install Kyverno ServiceTemplate in 2A:
+    ```
+    make install-servicetemplate-demo-kyverno-3.2.6
+    ```
+    This will install a new servicetemplate which installs a standard installation of kyverno in a cluster.
+It has a clusterSelector configuration of the label `app.kubernetes.io/managed-by: Helm` which currently is the simplest way to match all clusters.

+2. Apply MultiClusterService to cluster:
+    ```
+    make apply-multiclusterservice-global-kyverno
+    ```

+3. Show that kyverno is being installed in the two managed cluster:
+    ```
+    KUBECONFIG="kubeconfigs/hmc-system-aws-test1.kubeconfig" kubectl get pods -n kyverno
+    ```

+    ```
+    KUBECONFIG="kubeconfigs/hmc-system-aws-test2.kubeconfig" kubectl get pods -n kyverno
+    ```

+    There might be a couple of seconds delay before that 2A and sveltos needs to start the installation of kyverno, give it at least 1 mins.

 ## Demo 5: Approve ClusterTemplate & InfraCredentials for separate Namespace

+1. Approve the clustertemplate into the blue namespace
+    ```
+    make approve-clustertemplatechain-aws-standalone-cp-0.0.1
+    ```

+2. Approve the AWS credentials into the blue namspace
+    ```
+    make approve-credential-aws
+    ```

+3. Show that the platform engineer only can see the approved clustertemplate and no other ones:
+    ```
+    KUBECONFIG="certs/platform-engineer1/kubeconfig.yaml" kubectl get clustertemplates -n blue
+    ```

 ## Demo 6: Use approved ClusterTemplate in separate Namespace

+This demo is currently broken in HMC 0.0.5 until [#818](https://github.com/Mirantis/hmc/issues/818) is resolved.

+1. Create Cluster in blue namespace (this will be ran as platform engineer)
+    ```
+    make apply-aws-dev1-0.0.1
+    ```

+2. Get Kubeconfig for `aws-dev1`
+    ```
+    make get-kubeconfig-aws-dev1
+    ```

+3. Access cluster
+    ```
+    KUBECONFIG="kubeconfigs/blue-aws-dev1.kubeconfig" kubectl get pods -A
+    ```

 ## Demo 7: Test new clusterTemplate as 2A Admin, then approve them in separate Namespace